eduardogomezdelapena/OCC_Retreat_Modelling/README.md

 ## 2.1 SLR scenarios ($\Delta S$)

 [SLR scenarios](https://searise.nz/maps/) are sourced from the NZ SeaRise: Te Tai Pari O Aotearoa programme, which provides location-specific sea-level projections every 2 km along the coast of Aotearoa New Zealand, along with an open-access [data repository](https://zenodo.org/records/11398538).
+The SLR scenarios correspond to five Shared Socioeconomic Pathways (SSPs) developed by the Intergovernmental Panel on Climate Change (IPCC): SSP1–1.9, SSP1–2.6, SSP2–4.5, SSP3–7.0, and SSP5–8.5.

-The SLR dataset has 3 percentiles for each sea level rise projection:
+For each scenario, the SLR dataset has 3 percentiles:

 - 17th percentile (lower bound) — represents a likely lower estimate of SLR, meaning there’s a 17% chance the actual SLR will be lower than this value.
 - 50th percentile (median) — the central or “best estimate” of SLR, where half the modelled outcomes are higher and half are lower.